Safe Drone Flying

 Top Tips: to understand Civil Aviation Rules

-Council Policies: on consent for flying over parks and council land
+Property Owner Consent: information on consent for flying over parks and other publicly owned property

 Civil Aviation Rules include restrictions on flying drones within a 4km radius of an airport and any drone flight within controlled airspace must be authorised by Airways Air Traffic Control (ATC).